justinwoo/purescript-simple-json/docs/quickstart.md

 ## Decoding Simple Types

-Simple-JSON can be used to easily decode simple types, such as numbers, ints, strings, booleans, etc.
+Simple-JSON can be used to easily decode simple types from JSON, such as numbers, ints, strings, booleans, etc.

 The following example attempts to decode an integer from the string `"1"` and print it to the console.
 ```hs